 Merino wool is sourced from sheep that like to live in the extreme mountain environments, e.g. New Zealand’s southern alps.
 This wool is extremely comfortable and does not generate the scratchy itchiness of yesteryear’s woollen socks.
 Merino wool socks also draws moisture away from the skin, allowing the skin to breath in the shoe and regulating temperature, even more so when in a gortex-lined shoe.
 The other advantage of Merino wool is that this wool takes much longer to acquire that dreaded worn-sock smell before being washed.

 For comparison, a regular sock such as cotton are a heavier material, absorbs moisture, and doesn’t dry when wet.
 Whilst polyester may keep you cool, it tends to smell very quickly if it is not washed regularly.

 Looking at the fabric blend when choosing socks, a good merino wool mix tends to be between 50 to 80%.
 The balance is a variable blend of nylon, Lycra, elastane or spandex.
 The additives give the sock its flexibility and stretch to fit as well as lasting longer than the Merino wool.
 Synthetic polyester fibres do not absorb moisture at the same rate as wool and therefore require less drying time for a freshly washed pair of socks.

 If you want to go deep on detail, then the Merino wool thread varies in thickness.
 However, a thick thread or high Merino content does not mean that they are the best and most comfortable sock for the journey.
 Reviewers such as those at Switch Back Travel make the point that weave density and a Merino wool content of 61% produces a sock that tend to hold their shape and last longer than the others that the team reviewed.

 2. Knee-high, crew or quarter-height socks

 Do you notice the difference sock length makes on your walk?
-Knee-high socks are historically the choice of walkers and hikers.
-Manufacturing technology allows for a diversity of material and types of socks to be produced for both men and women to choose from.
+Knee high socks are historically the choice of walkers and hikers.
+Manufacturing technology allows for a diversity of material and types of sock to be produced for both men and women to choose from.
 Today there are three distinct options for walkers and hikers:

 - Crew socks